 Caliber Adaptation: Firearms may be rechambered and have barrels and other mechanisms replaced to use small caliber or high caliber rounds, changing their effectiveness and ammunition capacity.
 A firearm can have a small or large caliber adaptation (or a normal caliber adaptation, if they come with a pre-existing caliber modification applied), while railguns typically only have large caliber modifications.
 Unlike firearms, railguns can fire rounds smaller than their caliber adaptation, though neither firearms nor railguns can fire high caliber rounds without the appropriate adaptation.
-[Free if purchased with weapon, otherwise ${\bf Low}]$
+Mechanically, small caliber rounds suffer a -2 DV penalty, but gain a 40 percent magazine capacity increase and an additional -1 AP.
+Large caliber rounds gain +2 DV, but only have 80 percent of the normal magazine capacity.
+If used with extended magazines, small caliber rounds have 210 percent of the weapon's original capacity without extended magazines, while large caliber rounds have 120 percent of the normal ammunition capacity without extended magazines.
+[Free if purchased with weapon, otherwise Low]

 Don't write off small caliber rounds.
-Having the ability to shove incredible amounts of ammunition into a firearm is sometimes better than having to reload every fifteen seconds, even if you need a few more bullets to get a kill. -Arvid
+Having the ability to shove incredible amounts of ammunition into a firearm is sometimes better than having to reload every fifteen seconds, even if you need a few more bullets to get a kill. - Arvid